My Garden’s Boundaries Are the Horizon

 This project has been made possible by: Cultuurfonds, AFK, TextielLab, Mondriaan Fonds.

-We wish to thank: Bronwen Jones (for her advice and assistance for the finish of Spilleages), Nicholas Martin and NYU Fales Library & Special Collections (for the support with the David Wojnarowicz’s Magic Box research), Josilda da Conceição and Mertens Frames (for their help in the production of Legitimate Pavilion), Mohammad Reza Riahi (for his generous lending of pieces from his collection), Marco van der Bilt (for the production of Multi-fold-object), Henriëtte Schaeffers.
+The artists and de Appel wish to thank: Bronwen Jones (for her advice and assistance for the finish of Spilleages), Nicholas Martin and NYU Fales Library & Special Collections (for the support with the David Wojnarowicz’s Magic Box research), Josilda da Conceição and Mertens Frames (for their help in the production of Legitimate Pavilion), Mohammad Reza Riahi (for his generous lending of pieces from his collection), Marco van der Bilt (for the production of Multi-fold-object), Henriëtte Schaeffers.

-Public programmes
+Public programme

 ○ Friday 6 December, 5-8pm: Opening event

-○ Sunday 12 January: Film screening at Filmtheater Kriterion: Film titles TBA
+○ Sunday 12 January, 7.15pm: Film screening at Filmtheater Kriterion: Film titles TBA

-○ Friday 24 January: Reading of and conversation about My Garden’s Boundaries Are the Horizon by Constanza Mendoza and Giles Bailey
+○ Friday 24 January, 6pm: Reading of and conversation about My Garden’s Boundaries Are the Horizon by Constanza Mendoza and Giles Bailey

-○ Friday 21 February: Reading and conversation with Lara Khaldi and Francisca Khamis Giacoman
+○ Friday 21 February, 6pm: Reading and conversation with Lara Khaldi and Francisca Khamis Giacoman

-○ Sunday 9 March: Film screening at Filmtheater Kriterion: The Garden (1990) + short film TBA
+○ Sunday 9 March, 7.15pm: Film screening at Filmtheater Kriterion: The Garden (1990) + short film TBA

 About the artworks and artists

 To See the Inability to See is an artist collective with roots in Chile, Iran and the Netherlands.
 Through an essayistic and performative process, we weave stories, thoughts and visual material together with books and objects, allowing them to narrate a new story.
 We use this narrative to challenge ‘archival’ modes of thinking.
 Among our main topics of concern are exclusion, alienation and belonging.
 The physical form for the publication My Garden’s Boundaries are the Horizon was devised during, rather than after our writing.
 Its shape is based upon Arefeh’s Multi-fold-object series.
 The publication's design was developed in synchronicity with the narratives, writings and visual materials.
 The final object is a testament to the shared journeys we took together with the publication’s designer.
 We found in Elisabeth a collaborator who was open to our open-ended way of working.
 Elisabeth Klement is an Estonian graphic designer, educator, curator and organiser living and working in Amsterdam.
-As a graphic designer, Elisabeth leads a practice rooted in design justice and collectivity.
+As a graphic designer, she leads a practice rooted in design justice and collectivity.
 Thinking along with the project, she used fonts designed by women in both the Latin and Arabic alphabet.

 Our collective projects resonate with our individual practices, and vice versa.
 For instance, Arefeh’s project The House of Secrets in Geometric Structures focuses on the complex power dynamic between public and private space, and more specifically the tension between genders within these spaces.
 In terms of its content, this work has formed one of the starting points for our publication.
 Through an investigation on traditional architecture of Iranian houses, and their modality of dividing spaces into public, semi-public and private, Arefeh questions the hierarchy of social relations.
 The main focus of the research is on an octagonal entrance room called the hashti: the mediator between inside and outside, and the connector of different spaces inside the house.